ChristopherWassell/foundationAssesment/tests/README.md

 I have added page.pause to show any assesors of my test success.
 Some say this is the greatest test the world has ever seen

-To run any tests type npz playwright test in to the terminal
+To run any tests type 'npx playwright test' in to the terminal

+If you really want to be flash, not as flash as me, but pretty cool still add '--headed' to the run instruction people will think you're really cool